 Bank branches:

-• Vietcombank: VBB tower, No 5 Me Linh Square, Ben Nghe Ward, District 1.
+- Vietcombank: VBB tower, No 5 Me Linh Square, Ben Nghe Ward.

-• VP Bank: 02 Ton Duc Thang, Ben Nghe Ward, District 1.
+- VP Bank: 02 Ton Duc Thang, Ben Nghe Ward.

 Note:

-• Bring your passport when you want to exchange your money with the banks.
-Other exchange currency points such as gold shop; money changer, tourist agents…do not require your passport submission.
+- Bring your passport when you want to exchange your money with the banks.
+Other currency exchange points, such as gold shops, money changers, and tourist agents, do not require passport submission.

-• The 20,000 VND note and 500,000 VND note look quite similar in their color.
+- The 20,000 VND note and 500,000 VND note look quite similar in their color.
 You need to pay attention and calculate the amount of VND when you receive it.
-It’s vital to check again and get a receipt of the transactions in case you find errors.
-Once you leave the exchange point, it will be hard for you to make a complaint.
+It’s vital to check again and get a receipt of the transaction in case you find errors.
+Once you leave the exchange point, it will be hard to file a complaint.

-• Take a quick look at currency converter online such as google.com; xe.com; vietcombank.com.vn … to know roughly how much money you can get in VND when you exchange your money.
+- Take a quick look at currency converters online, such as google.com, xe.com, vietcombank.com.vn, to roughly estimate how much money you can get in VND when you exchange your money.

-• Make a plan for how much cash do you need as you probably hold a hefty amount of VND when you exchange a lot of cash, especially in USD, Euro, GBP …, at the same time.
+- Make a plan for how much cash you need, as you probably hold a hefty amount of VND when you exchange a lot of cash, especially in USD, EUR, GBP, etc., at the same time.

-• There are some hotels, restaurants, tourist companies that are accepted payment by USD; Euro, and other popular currencies.
-But it will be more expensive than to pay in VND as their exchange rate is always lower than normal.
+- There are some hotels, restaurants, and tourist companies that accept payment in USD, Euro, and other popular currencies.
+But it will be more expensive than paying in VND, as their exchange rate is always lower than normal.

-At the end, let us know if you have any questions regarding this post, we will try out best to reply.
+At the end, let us know if you have any questions about this post; we will do our best to respond.
 We hope you have a wonderful time when you travel to Vietnam.